 - 4. Section 9(a) explicitly requires that notice of initiation of an arbitration proceeding be given to all parties to the arbitration agreement and not just to the party against whom a person files an arbitration claim.
 For instance, in a construction contract with a single arbitration agreement between multiple contractors and subcontractors, if one contractor commenced an arbitration proceeding against one subcontractor, Section 9(a) requires that the contractor give notice to all persons signatory to the arbitration agreement.
 This is appropriate because a different contractor or subcontractor may have an interest in the arbitration proceeding so as to initiate its own arbitration proceeding or to request consolidation under Section 10 or to take other action. - 5.
 Section 9(a) also includes a content requirement that the initiating party inform the other parties of "the nature of the controversy and the remedy sought."
-Similar requirements are found in the Florida and Indiana statutes and in the arbitration rules of organizations such as the American Arbitration Association, the Center for Public Resources, JAMS/Endispute, NASD Regulation, Inc., and the New York Stock Exchange (although slightly different language may be used in the institutional rules).
-This language in section 9(a) is intended to insure that parties provide sufficient information in the notice to inform opposing parties of the arbitration claims while recognizing that this notice is not a formal pleading and that it is often drafted by persons who are not attorneys. - 6.
-Section 23(a)(6) allows a court to vacate an award if there is not proper notice under section 9 and the rights of the other party were substantially prejudiced.
-Section 9(b) requires that the complaining party make a timely objection to the lack of or insufficiency of notice of initiation of the arbitration; this requirement is similar to that found in section 15(c) regarding notice of the arbitration hearing.
-While section 9(b) requires the party to object "no later than the commencement of the hearing under Section 15(c)," an arbitrator or court could conclude that under the facts of a particular case a party is required to object at an earlier time than the commencement of the hearing.
-For example, in a complex arbitration case there may be a number of prehearing conferences prior the arbitration hearing itself.
-An arbitrator or court could conclude that a party waived the objection by not raising it during a prehearing conference.
+Similar requirements are found in the Florida and Indiana statutes and in the arbitration rules of organizations such as the American Arbitration Association, the Center for Public Resources, JAMS, NASD Regulation, Inc., and the New York Stock Exchange (although slightly different language may be used in the organizations' rules).
+This language in Section 9(a) is intended to insure that parties provide sufficient information in the notice to inform opposing parties of the arbitration claims while recognizing that this notice is not a formal pleading and that it is often drafted by persons who are not attorneys.

+6. Section 23(a)(6) allows a court to vacate an award if there is not proper notice under Section 9 and the rights of the other party were substantially prejudiced.
+Section 9(b) requires that the complaining party make a timely objection to the lack or insufficiency of notice of initiation of the arbitration; this requirement is similar to that found in Section 15(c) regarding notice of the arbitration hearing.
+Section 9(b) requires the party to object "no later than the commencement of the hearing under Section 15(c)," which is a time certain in the arbitration process.